How to Transfer Vehicle Ownership From a Deceased Loved One

 Both situations allow you to transfer vehicle ownership from deceased person by providing the appropriate documents described in the next section.
 If the deceased did not leave a will outlining the inheritance of their assets and you are determined as next of kin, you may be eligible for ownership of the vehicle.
 You are not eligible to transfer ownership of a vehicle if you are stated as a joint owner without the right to survivorship unless you can prove you are handling the estate of the deceased.
 Consult your local DMV office to determine your eligibility and any state laws that may affect the transfer process.

-Required Documents for Transferring a Car Title After Death
+Learn the Required Documents for Transferring a Car Title After Death

 The documents needed to transfer a vehicle ownership vary by state as does the legal process.
 However, most states require the same basic documents to transfer a car title after death including the certificate of title, your valid ID, death certificate and transfer form.
 Some states also require an odometer disclosure affidavit.
 The title of the vehicle is extremely important when transferring vehicle ownership as it proves legal ownership and registration of the car by the deceased.
 The title also defines who has joint ownership with right to survivorship or is a beneficiary to the car.
 The death certificate proves your loved one has died and is the original owner or joint owner on the title of the vehicle.
 Next, to transfer vehicle ownership from deceased person, a transfer form is required that outlines the entitlement information of the transfer.
 An odometer affidavit states the number of miles on the odometer of the car being transferred and is used in the creation of a new certificate of title in your name.
 You can receive these forms in person at the DMV, by phone and online, depending on the state.
 Get more information on these required documents by downloading our free guide.